paed01/smqp/API.md

 Events:
 - `cancel`: consumer was cancelled
 - `consume`: consumer was added
-- `dead-letter`: message was dead-lettered, sends `deadLetterExhange` name and message
+- `dead-letter`: message was dead-lettered, sends `deadLetterExchange` name and message
 - `delete`: queue was deleted
 - `depleted`: queue is depleted
 - `message`: message was queued